 Medication reconciliation is a hot topic, and has been for years.
 Obtaining a patient’s complete, accurate medication history remains a source of tremendous frustration for many clinicians.

 The best medication reconciliations almost always begin with obtaining an accurate, complete, current, patient-validated home medication list.
-But that’s easier said then done – nurses, pharmacy techs and others involved in medication reconciliation know that it can take 30 to 60 minutes to complete medication documentation and reconciliation for a single patient.
-The process can take even longer if the patient isn’t able to provide a thorough and accurate accounting of what they are taking, requiring the clinician to work with caretakers, family members, the patient’s local pharmacy and/or provider to fill in the gaps.
+But that’s easier said than done – nurses, pharmacy techs, and others involved in medication reconciliation know that it can take 30 to 60 minutes to complete medication documentation and reconciliation for a single patient.
+The process can take even longer if the patient isn’t able to provide a thorough and accurate accounting of what they are taking, requiring the clinician to work with caretakers, family members, the patient’s local pharmacy, and/or provider to fill in the gaps.

 So how do you drive efficiencies in medication reconciliation while enhancing patient safety and provider productivity?
 The answer begins with embracing electronic medication history.

 Electronic medication history largely remained unchanged over the past 10 years.
 More recently, as electronic health records became widely adopted in healthcare delivery organizations, demand has grown dramatically for a streamlined medication reconciliation process that facilitates complete, accurate, and up-to-date medication lists at intake, discharge, and during transfers of care.

 Many sources can and should contribute to electronic medication history data feeds, including pharmacy benefit claims, retail pharmacy fill records, and other sources.
 However, electronic medication history remains in continued need of an overhaul.
 While helpful to stimulate a discussion about the patient’s medication list during an interview with the patient or caregiver, gaps in the electronically reported data pose a significant challenge to medication reconciliation.
 Many providers receive incomplete information from the patient or his/her caregivers.
 Furthermore, usability in many systems that import electronic medication history is poor.